aakaru/Golang-Scripts/kill-and-off-script/shutdown-script/README.md

-# System Window Manager
+# Kill and Off Script

-A Go project to close all open windows and shut down the system across different operating systems.
+A Go project to kills all open windows and shut down the system across different operating systems.
 The project supports Windows, macOS, and Linux.

 ## Overview